HugoFara/pylinkage/README.md

 ![An optimized four-bar linkage animated](https://github.com/HugoFara/pylinkage/raw/master/docs/examples/images/Kinematic%20Windscreen%20wiper.gif)

-With a bit of imagination you have a wonderful windscreen wiper!
+With a bit of imagination, you have a wonderful windshield wiper!